parrt/msds501/notes/computation.md

 ## Combining operations

 As with natural language, we can combine any of the basic sentence structures to form more complex sentences.
-Inter-programming world, that means **nesting** one operation in another.
+In the programming world, that means **nesting** one operation in another.
 In this section, we'll explore a few of the interesting combinations.

 ### Nested loops